Elevator

 This elevator to the Alexanderplatz U-Bahn station in Berlin is built with glass walls and doors, exposing the inner workings.

-An elevator (North American English) or lift (Commonwealth English except Canada) is a machine that vertically transports people or freight between levels.
+An elevator (North American English, Philippine English) or lift (Commonwealth English except Canada) is a machine that vertically transports people or freight between levels.
 They are typically powered by electric motors that drive traction cables and counterweight systems such as a hoist, although some pump hydraulic fluid to raise a cylindrical piston like a jack.

 Elevators are used in agriculture and manufacturing to lift materials.
 There are various types, like chain and bucket elevators, grain augers, and hay elevators.
-Modern buildings often have elevators to ensure accessibility, especially where ramps aren't feasible.
+Modern buildings often have elevators to ensure accessibility, especially where ramps are not feasible.
 High-speed elevators are common in skyscrapers.
 Some elevators can even move horizontally.
 Smart elevators enable multi-elevator coordination, enhancing the riding experience while reducing costs.